 Philosophers and theologians, for eons, have debated and speculated about the purpose of human life without reaching any conclusive agreement.
 In his rebuke of such an unproductive endeavor, Sigmund Freud once wrote: "The question of the purpose of human life has been raised countless of times; it has never received a satisfactory answer......We will therefore turn to the less ambitious question of what men show by their behavior to be the purpose and intension of their lives.
 What do they demand of life and wish to achieve in it?
 The answer to this can hardly be in doubt.
 They strive after happiness; they want to become happy and to remain so."
 (Freud, 1930) In agreement with this admonition, and very much encouraged by it, I began several years ago to carefully observe and exhaustively document the spontaneous actions and primal behaviors of infants and children-in order to gain better insight into the most basic of human desires and aspirations as they naturally become unveiled-starting from the moment of birth.
 At the end of that pursuit, contrary to the conclusion reached by Freud, I found that (i)-the major priority and end-goal of man, is more than mere happiness in the hedonic sense; and that (ii)-there are five in-born human hungers without the influence of which, ironically man can neither survive nor thrive at all.
-In this paper, I present empirical, experiential, and historical evidence to support a proposed - Extra-Uterine Adaptation Theory- which embodies these two findings and offers a novel framework for a much clearer understanding of authentic human priorities, daily preoccupations, and everyday endeavors
+In this paper, I present empirical, experiential, and historical evidence to support a proposed -Extra-Uterine Adaptation Theory- which embodies these two findings and offers a novel framework for a much clearer understanding of authentic human priorities, daily preoccupations, and everyday endeavors.

-Key words: Adaptation, Behavior, Happiness, Wellbeing, Hunger, Theory
+Keywords: Adaptation, Behavior, Happiness, Wellbeing, Hunger, Theory.

-1. Introduction
+Introduction

-From Aristotle, the Greek philosopher to Blaise Pascal, the 17th century French mathematician and physicist; to Alexander Pope, the 18th century English poet and philosopher; to Sigmund Freud, the 20th century Austrian neurologist and psychoanalyst; it has been generally believed and accepted (even by present day psychologists) that all men and women, without exception, seek happiness above all things (see references 1-5).
+From Aristotle, the Greek philosopher to Blaise Pascal, the 17thcenturyFrench mathematician and physicist; to Alexander Pope, the 18thcentury English poet and philosopher; to Sigmund Freud, the 20th century Austrian neurologist and psychoanalyst; it has been generally believed and accepted (even by present day psychologists) that all men and women, without exception, seek happiness above all things (see references 1-5).
 The claim has been that forth sole reasons and singular purpose of happiness, humans everywhere do all that they do.
+If understood exactly as it is conveyed, this "doctrine" would imply that all murderers kill just to be happy-whereas there are those who may kill for self-defense-and sometimes very reluctantly.